marmari9/sparta-docker-deployment/README.md

-## 6. Creating and Pushing a Custom Nginx Image to Docker Hub
+# Task 6: Creating and Pushing a Custom Nginx Image to Docker Hub

 ### 1. Commit the Running Nginx Container into an Image
-Since your `my-nginx` container already has a **modified `index.html`**, we will create an image from it.
+Since  `my-nginx` container already has a **modified `index.html`**, we will create an image from it.

 Run:
 ```sh